liberland/Constitution/Liberland-constitution.md

 ## Chapter 3: Bill of Rights

-The Bill of Rights shall constitute an integral part of the Constitution and shall be binding upon all branches of the Public Administration and its Members and Agents both within and outside the territory of the Free Republic of Liberland.
+The Bill of Rights shall constitute an integral part of the Constitution and shall be binding upon all branches of the Public Administration and its Members and Agents both within and outside the jurisdiction of the Free Republic of Liberland.
 It shall also be capable of creating criminal offences prosecuted before the Courts of the Free Republic of Liberland.

 ### Article V: Civil Rights